bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

 | **buffer_duration**  | integer | optional    | `60`    | [1,...] | Maximum age in seconds of the oldest entry in a batch before the batch must be processed |
 | **max_retry_count**  | integer | optional    | `1`     | [1,...] | Maximum number of retries if one entry fails to reach dogstatsd server                   |

 As all the fields are optional and if no attributes are set, the datadog plugin gets instantiated with the default values.
-To update any attribute, just update the required route/service/consumer with the updated attribute value. e.g.
+To update any attribute, just update the required route/service/consumer with the updated attribute value, for example:

 ```shell
 '{